whartzler/Class_Project/README.md

   - Christy to add the Screenshots for (Confusion Matrix and Accuracy Score)

 - Project Template Cleanup WH
-- Screenshots of Tableau to Answer Questions - WH
+- Screenshots of Tableau to Answer Questions & Dashboard - WH
 - Readme Team

 - Database DA